odedstein/reach-for-the-arcs-code/README.md

 ## Thanks

-Thanks to Abhishek Madan for testing this repository.
+Thanks to Abhishek Madan and João Teixeira for testing this repository.